Access Kubit through the provided URL for your organization (typically

 The Dashboard homepage shows the default dashboard with multiple charts.
 Here are several key components:

 - Navigation Menu: on the left side of the screen.
-Each icon takes you to the key components: Dashboard, Formula, KPI, Workspace, Event, Setting and Help.
+Each icon takes you to the key components: Dashboard, Formula, Workspace, Incident, Setting and Help.

 - Sidebar: it shows the features and content of a component.
 The sidebar can be collapsed or expanded using the arrow on the lower-left corner of the screen.